FrankDouwes-AT/exercise-3/exercise-3/README.md

 # Exercise 3

-This ended up being a lot more work, setting up a half decent nuxt3 app simply takes time things that were skipped: component name prefixing, pages/routing, composables, better form input errors etc.
+This ended up being a lot more work, setting up a half decent nuxt3 app simply takes time things that were skipped: component name prefixing, pages/routing, composables.

 It should give a brief overview on how I approach a nuxt3 app, given the timeframe / holiday situation.

-## app

-The input array (and the result, based on needle / number) get used to render and Animate the AvroTros logo.
+The input array and the result get used to render an AvroTros logo.

-### Setup

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+## Setup

 Make sure to install the dependencies: